nodesman/couchbase-mobile-portal/md-docs/_15/guides/sync-gateway/convergence.md

 - [x] Provide example config for most common scenario (Adam, *included below*)
 	- Can be inserted on the stub [convergence.md](https://github.com/couchbaselabs/couchbase-mobile-portal/blob/convergence/md-docs/_20/guides/sync-gateway/convergence.md) file.
+- [ ] [DP2/GA] Compatibility matrix
+	- 1.5 will enable convergence if the server is =< 5.0, otherwise will not enable it.
 - [ ] [DP2/GA] Conceptual explanation of a server-only application that starts using mobile
 	- Provide what is expected from an end user point of view (Sachin)
 		1. Pre-deployment planning